 I started using Nioxin 6 shampoo and the rest of the Nioxin 6 kit back in 2014.
 The year I shaved my head and went to Bali to rock my bald noggin out there.
 I’d just returned home, sprouting a few teeny strands after a snail egg concoction I’d been applying and visited my hairdresser friend for further advice.

-She recommended stocking up a Nioxin System 6 kit – which, at the time, was recommended for “noticeably thinning, medium to coarse hair”.
+She recommended stocking up on a Nioxin System 6 kit to stimulate hair growth – which, at the time, was recommended for “noticeably thinning, medium to coarse hair”.
 It suited me just fine and after a couple of months’ use, my hair even grew back: check out my personal Nioxin 6 review here!

 Unfortunately, it started shedding again after I stopped using the products.
 I didn’t bother turning to them again afterwards; I was quite happy with my new look.
 But when I visited my friend again in 2017, she told me that Nioxin had changed up their formula entirely.
 Without telling anyone, it seems.